Table of Contents

 The faithful son now serves Saudi Arabia’s National Guards at the colonel post.
 People are pleased that the Hathal was not looked up as the son of an attacker rather was studied at individual grounds.

-12-During the great operation, 100 innocent Muslims were martyred inside the Masjid-al-Haram, 117 attackers were killed, 69 were captured and were given a death sentence.
-Only 19 were the one who received a jail term.
+During the great operation, 100 innocent Muslims were martyred inside the Masjid-al-Haram, 117 attackers were killed, 69 were captured and were given a death sentence.
+Only 19 were the ones who received a jail term.

 It was this attack that led Saudi Arabia to pursue Islamic extremist policies.
 Yet now King Salam is looking to head towards the moderate past policies.
 He says that we are returning towards the moderate Islamic policies of the past so that Saudi Arabia would become open towards all religions.